-The fall term application deadline is December 1.
-We will begin taking applications for Fall 2020 in early October.
-Most students should begin in the fall term.
-It rarely makes academic sense for new students to begin in winter or spring term because of sequencing of required courses.
+The Fall term application deadline is December 1.
+We will begin taking applications for Fall 2021 in early October.
+Most students should begin in the Fall term.
+It rarely makes academic sense for new students to begin in Winter or Spring term because of sequencing of required courses.

 Graduate Admission Application